 DocuSign will email applicants a unique link from dse@eumail.docusign.net.
 The link expires after 28 days.
-If all applications are not submitted within this period, the practice application will be treated as withdrawn.
+If applications are not submitted within this period, the practice application will be treated as withdrawn.

-Step 5: | Completeness Review
+STEP 5: | COMPLETENESS REVIEW

-A preliminary completeness review will be conducted on individual applications, followed by a review of the practice application.
+A preliminary completeness review will be conducted on individual applications, followed by the practice application.

-At this stage in the process, we are seeking to identify any BOOMs, Managers, HoLPs, HoFAs, MLROs, or CLC licence applications that cannot be accepted due to failure to meet the standard eligibility criteria or because of a material omission.
-If no such issues are identified, a preliminary completeness review of the practice application will be conducted.
+At this stage, we aim to identify any BOOMs, Managers, HoLPs, HoFAs, MLROs, or CLC licence applications that cannot be accepted due to ineligibility or material omissions.
+If no issues are found, we proceed to a preliminary review of the full practice application.

-The CLC Licensing Team will provide the findings of the review of the practice application to the practice application contact.
+The CLC Licensing Team will share the review findings with the practice application's named contact.

-Please Note: All applicants must respond to requests for information within 14 days to avoid delays.
+Please note: All applicants must respond to information requests within 14 days to avoid delays.